aleksanderprudnik/aleksanderprudnik/README.md

 ## 🚀 My Interests

 I'm deeply committed to fostering academic excellence, driving technological advancement, and ensuring the success of students.
-My aim is to continually make a significant impact in the field of computer science.
+Additionally, I utilize GitHub for my side hustles, leveraging its collaborative features for personal projects.

 ## 🤝 Let's Connect